 All employees, including church employees, must fill out Form I-9 to prove they can legally work here.
 The United States Citizen and Immigration Services (USCIS) has provided a list of documents that will acceptably establish an employee’s identity and employment authorization, either alone or when presented with other documents.
 Some of these forms expire, and will need to be reverified.
-This guide has been created by our HR Pros with tips on the Form I-9 and what to do when an employee’s forms will need to be reverified.
+This guide has been created by our HR Pros with tips on the Form I-9 and what to do when an employee’s forms will need to be reverified.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.